rkfg/regolancer/README.md

 default `lnd` installation.

 # Node cache

+Enable the cache by setting `--node-cache-filename=/path/to/cache.dat` (or `node_cache_filename` config parameter), you're free to choose any path and file name you like.
+It speeds up printing routes and lowers load on lnd in case you run multiple regolancer instances.
+If you're not interested in technical details, feel free to skip the following section.

+## How this cache works

 Node cache is only used for printing routes, it contains basic node information such as alias, total capacity, number of channels, features etc. However,